pandyachandni/Final-Project/README.md

 Our supervised machine learning uses a logistic regression predicts binary outcomes.
 This model will analyze the available data, and when presented a new sample, mathematically determine its probability of belonging to a class.
 If the probability is above a certain cutoff point, the sample is assigned to that class.
 If the probability is less than the cutoff point, the sample is assigned to the other class.

+We decided to clean our data as much as we could before hand so running the code would give a easier time.
+When we were cleaning our code what we were doing was removing columns that were double counted, titles to not count in calculations, and create the crime index score as a column.
+From this we uploaded that csv and identified each data type for each column.
+We needed to clean the data once again because total violent crimes and total property crime were double counted.

 The questions we are hoping to answer:
-Which cities have the least crime in North Carolina?
+* Which cities have the least crime in North Carolina?
-What cities are safe in North Carolina
+* What cities are safe in North Carolina
-What is the difference in crime from 2016 and 2019?
+* What is the difference in crime from 2016 and 2019?

 # Sources